Appenders in the logging system are nothing more than NodeBase classes that process

 appenders are loaded.

-abstract class simply extends the NodeBase
+The AppenderBase abstract class simply extends the NodeBase abstract class to

 differentiate logging appenders from other processing nodes.
 Every appender implementation should still

-object received for processing is in fact a
+validate that the DispatchBase object received for processing is in fact a

-MessageDispatch
+MessageDispatch object.

 For full details, please see the Messages page.

-The only appender included with the base logging system is the NullAppender
+The only appender included with the base logging system is the NullAppender, which serves as a

 null-sink for any messages it receives.